Behind the turntables at an Open Decks night

 Recommendations

-• It can be really easy to overthink playing open decks.
+• Enjoy your set.
+It can be really easy to overthink playing open decks.
 Some people go along who have clearly practiced lots, others go along who just love playing music.
 The main thing is to enjoy the music you’re playing.

-• If you’ve never been behind the decks before, see if someone who is already playing would be happy for you to take a look whilst they are on.
+• Ask for help.
+If you’ve never been behind the decks before, see if someone who is already playing would be happy for you to take a look whilst they are on.

-• If there is an open deck night near you, why not go along and see what it is like before you have a go.
+• See what it’s like before you try.
+If there is an open deck night near you, why not go along and get a feel for it before you have a go.

-• If you do have a go, remember that only you know how you wanted it to sound.
+• Remember, only you know how you want your set to sound.
 Generally the audience are enjoying the music so much they don’t notice the nuances of the mixing as much as the DJ.

 Leave a Comment